Disappearance of Peng Shuai: Emails, photos, and videos

 On 17 November, Chinese state media outlet China Global Television Network released an email allegedly written by Peng to Simon, in which she said she was resting at home and that her allegation of sexual assault was not true.
 The email also criticized the WTA for releasing what she called unverified information about Peng without her consent.
 Many noted that a typing cursor appears to be visible on the screenshot of the email and doubted the authenticity of the email.
 Responding in regard to the email, Simon stated that it only raised his concerns as to her safety and whereabouts.
 He reiterated that Peng's sexual assault allegation must be investigated "with full transparency and without censorship".
 He also threatened to withdraw WTA tournaments in China until sexual assault allegations made by Peng are properly addressed.
-Mareike Ohlberg of the Marshall Fund felt that the purported email was "not meant to convince people but to intimidate".
+Mareike Ohlberg of the German Marshall Fund felt that the purported email was "not meant to convince people but to intimidate".
 The International Tennis Federation later said in a statement that it was committed to player safety and supports an investigation into the whereabouts of Peng.
 Meanwhile, the International Olympic Committee (IOC) said in a statement that they had "seen the latest reports and are encouraged by assurances that she is safe".
 In contrast to the IOC's quiet diplomacy, Tony Estanguet, the president of the 2024 Summer Olympics, has called for the "greatest transparency" regarding the health and safety of Peng.
 Amnesty International called on China to prove that Peng is safe and to investigate the sexual assault allegations against Zhang.
 On 19 November, the spokesperson of the UN High Commissioner for Human Rights Liz Throssell called on China to provide proof of her whereabouts and wellbeing, and urged for an investigation with full transparency into her sexual assault allegations.